 Our nursery sessions run throughout the year, bringing together a community of volunteers passionate about making a difference in habitat restoration around the Upper Clutha region.

 Nursery volunteer days are open to all members of the public and are held every Tuesday & Wednesday from 9am-12pm (spring/summer | October-March) and 1pm-4pm (autumn/winter | April-September).
-From the 19th of November until the end of January, we will run the Tuesday sessions in the evening from 5.30pm to 7.30pm, and not in the morning.

 These volunteer sessions teach propagation/cultivation techniques, leading on to planting and nurturing of the young plants on project sites and are guided by our Nursery Manager.
 No specific skills or experience are needed, simply drop in and join us.